Chart Color Schemes

 Ashmore shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's educational profile is notable regionally, with university qualification rates of 26.0% among residents aged 15+, surpassing the Rest of Qld average of 20.6%.
-Bachelor degrees are most common at 18.1%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.3%).
-Vocational credentials are prominent, with 38.9% of residents aged 15+ holding them - advanced diplomas comprise 14.0% while certificates make up 24.9%.
+Bachelor degrees are the most common at 18.1%, followed by postgraduate qualifications (5.6%) and graduate diplomas (2.3%).
+Vocational credentials are also prevalent, with 38.9% of residents aged 15+ holding such qualifications – advanced diplomas account for 14.0% while certificates make up 24.9%.

-Educational participation is high, with 32.1% currently enrolled in formal education.
+Educational participation is high, with 32.1% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 9.2% in secondary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education